 You’re a photographer and you’ve just finished your best wedding yet.
 After you ship the deliverable to the client, to your surprise, they absolutely loathe the pictures.
 Despite you explaining your services, showcasing your camera, and telling them exactly what kind of photos you’ll be taking, they think it’s your fault that the pictures came out as they did.
 They file a claim saying that you were negligent in your work.

-A professional liability policy can help protect your business should a client accuse you of being negligent in your work or claim that you breached your contract.
+Professional liability coverage can help protect your business should a client accuse you of being negligent in your work or claim that you breached your contract.

 Take a look at the quote, review the items, and ensure that you’re covering yourself for everything you need.
 If the terms are agreeable and everything is in order, then there’s no need to amend.
 Below are some of the key factors to review:

 We know, we know—insurance is a drag.
 It’s not fun to research, and it’s one of the least sexy things about running a business.
 But, it’s extremely important; every independent contractor and business needs it.
 But worry not.
 We’ve simplified the process for you.
 You don’t have to deal with difficult jargon or over-complicated policies.
 You dictate the terms.
 You set the limit.
 We provide the coverage when it works for you.
 Once you’ve identified what type of business insurance you need, then all you have to do is click “Get a quote” or download the Thimble mobile app.
 From there, we’ll need some basic information from you, like: